liapatiso95-ctrl/character-sheet/spells.md

 You batter a creature within range with psionic force, forcing it to make a Strength saving throw.
 On a failed save, it takes 1d6 Force damage and is knocked Prone.
 Large and larger creatures have Advantage on this Strength saving throw.

-***Cantrip Scaling***.
-The damage of this Cantrip and the size of the creature that makes the saving throw normally increase when you reach certain levels: 5th level (2d6, Large), 11th level (3d6, Huge), and 17th level (4d6).
+***Cantrip Upgrade.*** The damage of this Cantrip and the size of the creature that makes the saving throw normally increase when you reach certain levels: 5th level (2d6, Large), 11th level (3d6, Huge), and 17th level (4d6).

 #### Otherworldly Grasp
 *Necromancy Cantrip*